allmaps/allmaps/packages/project/README.md

 ## Creating and using a projected transformer

-Since the Projected GCP Transformer class extends the GCP Transformer class, a lot of it's usage is similar.
+Since the Projected GCP Transformer class extends the GCP Transformer class, a lot of its usage is similar.
 (See the [@allmaps/transform](../../packages/transform/) package for more information on the items below).

 When creating an instance from the Projected GCP Transformer class: